PX4/PX4-user_guide/en/config/airspeed.md

 After calibration a quick test is to press your finger against the tip of the pitot and hold it.
 You should see the system read and hold a positive airspeed until you release.

+## Warning

+Some airspeed sensors are susceptible to light and show erroneous airspeed values if hit by sunlight.
+Make sure to install your airspeed sensor internally or cover it by a lightproof casing.

 ## Further Information

 * [QGroundControl User Guide > Sensors](https://docs.qgroundcontrol.com/en/SetupView/sensors_px4.html#airspeed)